deepjavalibrary/djl-serving/serving/docs/streaming_config.md

 option.dtype=fp16
 option.model_id=stabilityai/stablelm-base-alpha-7b
 option.tensor_parallel_degree=1
-option.enable_streaming=True
+option.enable_streaming=true
 ```

 Currently, DeepSpeed and Python are the two supported options for engine for streaming.
-As you can see, `enable_streaming` option has been set to True in the above example `serving.properties` file.
+As you can see, `enable_streaming` option has been set to true in the above example `serving.properties` file.
 Users can either use default handlers in djl-serving or custom model.py handler to stream responses.

 ## Default handlers